FinTradeBench: A Financial Reasoning Benchmark for LLMs: Introduction

 Nevertheless, these datasets rarely assess reasoning over trading signals derived from historical price dynamics and typically do not require models to integrate both sources of information.
 Consequently, it remains unclear whether current LLMs can answer financial questions that require joint reasoning of company fundamentals and market behavior.
-E.g., answering the trading question \begin{quote} \emph{Is NVIDIA’s pullback in July 2025 a buying opportunity?} \end{quote} as in Figure~\ref{fig:teaser1}, requires reasoning over both company fundamentals and market dynamics.
+E.g., answering the trading question \emph{\textbf{``Is NVIDIA’s pullback in July 2025 a buying opportunity?"}} as in Figure~\ref{fig:teaser1}, requires reasoning over both company fundamentals and market dynamics.
 An analyst must consider metrics such as return on assets and cash-flow strength while interpreting trading signals reflected in price momentum and trading volume to determine if the company's stock is undervalued or trading at a premium.
 As Figure~\ref{fig:teaser1} shows, most LLMs fail to reason over the relevant trading signals and give incorrect answers.

 A related class of ambiguities arises when fundamentals and market behavior conflict. \emph{E.g., in April 2025, despite weak first-quarter earnings (Earnings per share~(EPS)~\$0.27 vs.~\$0.42 expected and revenue \$19.34B vs.~\$21B expected), and a generally cautious analyst consensus, Tesla's stock rallied by nearly 20\% within days, driven by a forward-looking market narrative rather than contemporaneous fundamentals} \citep{investing2025teslaq1transcript, mcdade2025teslaq1}.
-This is a copybook case when investor sentiment and market narratives can drive stock prices independently of current fundamentals \citep{de1985does, baker2006investor, shiller2017narrative, bybee2023narrative}.
-If one needs to know whether to buy or sell Tesla stock in April 2025, they may not find a reliable answer using financial statements alone\footnote{This is not an isolated event, see \S\ref{app:motivating-examples} for analogous cases.}.
-Evaluating such reasoning is challenging, since high-quality annotations require domain expertise, and LLMs often fail to capture numerical fidelity or alignment with expert judgment.
+This illustrates how investor sentiment and market narratives can move stock prices independently of fundamentals \citep{de1985does, baker2006investor, shiller2017narrative, bybee2023narrative}.
+That is, in April 2025, financial statements alone may not provide a reliable basis for deciding whether to buy or sell Tesla stock.\footnote{This is not an isolated case; see \S\ref{app:motivating-examples} for similar examples.} Evaluating such reasoning is difficult because high-quality annotations require domain expertise, and LLMs often struggle with numerical accuracy and alignment with expert judgment.